sergioventurini/stepp/README.md

 Venturini, S., Bonetti, M., Gelber, R. D. (2020). stepp: A Stata Package for Subpopulation Treatment Effect Pattern Plots (STEPP) Analysis.

 GitHub repository: https://github.com/sergioventurini/stepp

+# References
+- Bonetti, M. and Gelber, R .D.
+2004.
+Patterns of treatment effects in subsets of patients in clinical trials.
+Biostatistics, 5(3):465-481.

+- Bonetti, M., Zahrieh, D., Cole, B. F. and Gelber, R .D.
+2009.
+A small sample study of the STEPP approach to assessing treatment-covariate interactions in survival data.
+Statistics in Medicine, 28(8):1255-68.

+- Lazar, A. A., Cole, B. F., Bonetti, M. and Gelber, R .D.
+2010.
+Evaluation of treatment-effect heterogeneity using biomarkers measured on a continuous scale: subpopulation treatment effect pattern plot.
+Journal of Clinical Oncology, 28(29):4539-4544.

+- Lazar, A. A., Bonetti, M., Cole, B. F., Yip, W.-K. and Gelber, R .D.
+2016.
+Identifying treatment effect heterogeneity in clinical trials using subpopulations of events: STEPP.
+Clinical Trials, 13(2):169–179.

+- Yip, W.-K., Bonetti, M., Cole, B. F., Barcella, W., Wang, X. V., Lazar, A. A. and Gelber, R .D.
+2016.
+Subpopulation Treatment Effect Pattern Plot (STEPP) analysis for continuous, binary, and count outcomes.
+Clinical Trials, 13(4):382–390.

 # Copyright
 This software is distributed under the GPL-3 license (see LICENSE file).